 Jewish Genealogy Society of Toronto

-October Special.
-We are opening our two October Special Interest Group (SIG) programmes to both members and non-members.
+For this month’s special, we are opening our two October 2021 SIG programmes to both members and non-members.
 The recordings for these two SIGs will only be available to JGS Toronto members in the “Members Only” section of the Society website.
 As per our policy, we will return to keeping future SIG programmes and their recordings open only to JGS Toronto members.

 To our guests, consider joining our membership for only $40.00 per year by Clicking Here or consider a donation by Clicking Here to assist us in continuing our mission providing a forum for the exchange of genealogical knowledge and information.
 (Canadians receive a CRA tax receipt.)